-- A behavior analyst designs, implements, and evaluates instruction and environment modifications to produce socially significant improvements in a individual’s behavior
+- A behavior analyst designs, implements, and evaluates instruction and modifications of the environment to produce significant improvements in an individual’s behavior.

-- Includes identifying relationships between behavior and environment
+- Understanding the relationship between behavior and the environment is very important.

 - This therapy is based on decades of careful scientific research.
 Seeing progress is the direct result of observation and data collection.

-- Utilizes positive reinforcement and routines to help clients develop new behaviors, increase or decrease existing behaviors, and omit behaviors that occur in specific environments
+- Positive reinforcement and the establishment of routines helps clients develop new behaviors, increase or decrease existing behaviors, and extinguish problematic behaviors.

-ABA therapy has been proven to be extremely successful in addressing language, communication, and social deficits.
+ABA therapy has been proven to be extremely effective in addressing language, communication, and social deficits.